gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 Raspberry Pi 1, 2, and 3 are powered by a micro-USB connection.
 Raspberry Pi 4 is powered by a USB-C connection.
 We have included recommendations for both in the ordering sheet, so please be sure to order the one that is compatible with your chosen Raspberry Pi device.
 :::

-### *Choice 2: Nvidia Jetson Orin Nano*
+### *Choice 2: NVIDIA Jetson Orin Nano*
-A Jetson is particularly well-suited for real-time machine learning models, as it is equipped with an Nvidia GPU.
+A Jetson is particularly well-suited for real-time machine learning models, as it is equipped with an NVIDIA GPU.
 These computers can be a bit more complicated to set up, so we recommend this for more advanced users that need the ML capatability.

 **Order:**
 - Jetson